Chapter Five

 “No”.

 Dante refers to the seven levels of Purgatory, called terraces.
 Some people call them the seven deadly sins.
 That’s not what he said at all.
-They are a reckoning, to my thinking the sources of human misery.”
+They’re a reckoning, to my thinking the sources of human misery.”

 “OK?”

 “Love of self and contempt for one’s neighbor.
 Pride is the worst because it’s the source of all the others.
 Envy.
-A desire to deprive others of theirs.
-Wrath, spite and a desire for revenge.
-Sloth, failure to do what you know you should.
+Wrath.
+And sloth, the failure to do what you know you should.
 Greed, a desire to acquire more than you need.
 Gluttony, over-indulgence, over consumption.
-And number seven, lust, for money, food, fame, power or sex.”
+And number seven, lust, for money, power or sex.”

 “Interesting”.

-“Sex you might notice is last.
-And that it refers specifically to turning sex into a commodity”.
+“Sex is last.
+It refers specifically to turning sex into a commodity”.
 He chuckled.
 “I’ve had them all in spades”.

 It takes two people to run a set of painter’s falls, one on each end of the plank.
-I showed up for work in the afternoon to find Paul sitting mute on one end of the plank smoking a cigarette.
-“I’m sorry again Paul.”
-I said.
+Harry showed up for work in the afternoon to find Paul sitting mute on one end of the plank smoking a cigarette.
+“I’m sorry again Paul.” he said.
 “I had to go out to the school to take care of some things”.
 Paul flipped the cigarette onto the ground and said nothing in reply.
-Once we cranked our way 62 feet up in the sky all was forgiven.
+Once they cranked their way 62 feet up in the sky all was forgiven.

 Ms Chin beckoned again.
-Paul and I approached and she handed us each a bowl of food, smiling broadly.
+Paul and Harry approached and she handed each a bowl of food, smiling broadly.

 “You like.
 Very good” she said.
-I weighed the options.
-I didn’t want to hurt her feelings.
+Harry weighed the options.
+He didn’t want to hurt her feelings.
 Paul stepped to one side, out of her field of vision.
-But I was centered, no way out, left or right.
+But Harry was centered, no way out, left or right.
 “You like.
 No?”

 Off to the side Paul pulled out pieces of what could have only been hog snouts with his chop sticks, curling his face up and silently laughing.
-I ate the entire bowl and thanked Ms Chin.
-Though it wasn’t the best meal ever it was filling and I appreciated the thought.
+Harry ate the entire bowl and thanked Ms Chin.
+It was filling and he appreciated the thought.
 She was a sweet old lady.

-“Paul,” I said later.
+“Paul,” he said later.
 “I think that was worth a big bonus.
 You can’t be angry with me for a week.
 OK?”.

-Later, back on the painter’s falls I asked “What’re you up to tonight?”
+Later, back on the painter’s falls he asked “What’re you up to tonight?”

 “Not much” was his reply.
 “I’m finishing up a good book by someone named Lynn White.
 Saint Francis suggested that humans do not have limitless rule over all creation.
 We should establish spiritual autonomy with nature.
 Unfortunately we’ve gone the other way.
 These primitive Franciscans were on to something”.